Choral Pedagogy Institute

 A Living Laboratory

 Participants, who serve as the lab choir, will explore pedagogy through example and experience.
-The faculty will also include three members of the world-renowned Westminster Voice faculty, Sean McCarther, Laura Brooks Rice, and Nova Thomas will talk about vocal pedagogy as it applies to the choral sound.
+The faculty will also include three members of the world-renowned Westminster Voice faculty, Sean McCarther, who will talk about vocal pedagogy as it applies to the choral sound.
 In sessions titled “Advice and Coaching from Voice Teachers” these master teachers will provide their unique perspectives that have distinguished their teaching across the country and around the world as it applies to choral singing.
 In addition, Sean McCarther, a member of the Westminster Voice Science faculty will also share essential lectures on specific aspects of Voice Science relevant to choral ensemble singing.
 Jonathan Palmer Lakeland will provide an intensive on accompanying within the rehearsal process that supports music learning and audiation.
 Corey Everly will provide rehearsal strategies regarding the essentials of vowel production.

 This institute is designed for choral musicians at all levels of experience who wish to learn rehearsal techniques and an array of approaches to music literacy and choral technique.
 This unique and multifaceted seminar brings together many of the most important and inspirational teachers in America today.

 A Life-Changing Experience

 Almost 50 years has passed since pre-eminent scholar in music education Edwin E. Gordon transformed his initial learning theory—based on Gagné applied to music—to the Music Learning Theory (MLT) we know today.
 The theory provides an explanation of the process through which students of all ages learn music; understanding the process provides a theoretical framework on which teachers can plan effective music instruction.
 The course objective is to provide practical tools to transforming the choral rehearsal into a harmonically based music learning experience that truly nurtures long term musical growth in ensembles at any level.